Port of Dar es Salaam

-The Port of Dar es Salaam is the principal port serving Tanzania.
+The Port of Dar es Salaam (Bandari ya Dar es Salaam, in Swahili) is the principal port serving Tanzania located in Kurasini ward of Temeke District of Dar es Salaam Region.
 The port is one of three ocean ports in the country and handles over 90% of the country's cargo traffic.
 According to the International Association of Ports and Harbors, it is the fourth largest port on the African continent's Indian Ocean coastline after Durban, Mombasa and Maputo.
 The port acts as a gateway for commerce and trade for Tanzania and numerous bordering landlocked states.

 History

 Colonial period

 The city owes its existence to the port at Dar es Salaam.
 The city began its development in 1862 by the Sultan of Zanzibar Majid bin Said as an alternative port to the ports of Bagamoyo and Zanzibar; however, after his death the project was scrapped.
 It was not resumed until the German East Africa Company began to rebuild the city in 1887.
 The Germans had already completed the Usambara Railway from the Port of Tanga and began constructing the new Tanzanian Central Line from their new capital to the port of Dar es Salaam.

 After World War I the British took over Tanganyika and maintained their capital in the city.
 Economic activity continued through the early 20th century and through World War II, centralised around the city and this facilitated expansion of the port.
 After Tanganyika gained its independence the city retained its position as the commercial capital.